-Spray foam roofing is commonly used to repair and reinforce a roof.
-Also known as Spray Polyurethane Foam Roofing, this material is sprayed on roofs and expands into a foam that protects the surface by creating a solid layer.
+Spray polyurethane foam roofing, also called spray foam, is used to repair and reinforce residential and commercial roofs.
+This material is sprayed on roofs and creates a solid protective layer by expanding into foam.
 Spray foaming has become a popular choice as it’s a durable and lightweight way to enforce a surface, which also puts less stress, wear, and tear on the roof.
 At the same time, spray foaming is an eco-friendly approach that can lower energy bills.
 Roofs reinforced with a layer of spray foam are resistant to water damage and prevent standing water, which is an issue with other roofing types and can require costly repairs.

-On average, homeowners spend between $8,000 and $14,000, with most homeowners spending around $11,000 for a two-layered, medium density spray foam reinforced with a silicone coat and a sealant.
-On the low end, you can opt for a one layered, low-density spray foam with an acrylic coat for around $6,225.
-On the higher end, you can have a three-layered, high-density spray foam enforced with a silicone coat and high-quality sealant installed for $20,250.
+Homeowners spend between $8,000 and $14,000.
+Most homeowners spend around $11,000 to install 1,500 sq.ft. of two-layered, medium density spray foam reinforced with a silicone coat and a sealant.
+On the low end, you can opt to install a one layered, low-density spray foam with an acrylic coat for around $6,000.
+On the higher end, you can have a three-layered, high-density spray foam enforced with a silicone coat and high-quality sealant installed for $20,500.

 |Spray Foam Roofing Cost|